Overview of iproute2

 # Read a log file produced by rtmon

 iproute2 includes a program called rtmon that serves essentially the same purpose but writes events to a binary log file instead of displaying them.
-You can read those logs file with an ip monitor command.
+You can read those log files with the ip monitor command:

 ip monitor ${event type} file ${path to the log file}

-The rtmon syntax is similar to that of ip monitor, except event types are limited to link, address, route, and all; and address family is specified in the -family option.
+The rtmon syntax is similar to that of ip monitor, except event types are limited to link, address, route, and all; and address family is specified using the -family option:

 rtmon [-family <inet|inet6>] [<route|link|address|all>] file ${log file path}